DavyJonesLocker/client_side_validations/README.md

 In the above case only the `presence` validator will be passed to the client.

-This is also the case with Procs (or any object that responds to `#call`
+This is also the case with Procs, or any object that responds to `#call`

 ### Turning off validators ###